Islandora/documentation/docs/concepts/derivatives.md

 | Get OCR from image	|`generate_ocr_derivative`| Islandora Text Extraction | Hypercube (tesseract/pdftotext)

 !!! note "Multi-file media"
-    The Multi-file media architecture stores derivatives as extra files on a media, rather than as entire media attached to a node.
     The derivatives types available for multi-file media are the ones marked as "for Media Attachment" e.g. "Generate an Image Derivative for Media Attachment".